percona/pmm-doc/docs/details/index.md

 - [Data handling in PMM](personal_data_handling): Personal and confidential data handling in PMM.

-- [QAN under the hood](query-analytics.md): The *Query Analytics* dashboard shows how queries are executed and where they spend their time.
-It helps you analyze database queries over time, optimize database performance, and find and remedy the source of problems.
+- [QAN under the hood](query-analytics.md): The Query Analytics dashboard provides insights into query execution and time allocation, helping you analyze database queries over time.
+It enables you to optimize database performance and identify and resolve issues at their source.

 - [Developing Advisor checks](develop-checks/index.md): Database health assessments.